 Organized with California Clean Energy Fund and Candide Group

-Everyone welcome to the Climate Solutions Collaborative's strategic discussion about community solar.
-Join us for a ‘minds-on’ workshop about building the community solar industry-ecosystem .
+Everyone is welcome to the Climate Solutions Collaborative’s strategic discussion about community solar.
+Join us for a ‘minds-on’ workshop about building the community solar industry-ecosystem.
 We’ll hear from the frontline community leaders, intermediaries, and investors as they share their frustrations, visions for partnership, and success stories.
 If you are curious about this landscape, building your own strategy, or a solar veteran, join us to learn about who’s doing what where, and how.
-Open discussion will be the format.”.
+Open discussion will be the format.

 Aner Ben-Ami, Managing Director, Candide Group (moderator)